 The “individual mandate” provision of the Patient Protection and Affordable Care Act (ACA) requires that people obtain health insurance or pay a federal tax penalty.
 If you currently have coverage from the Healthy Michigan Plan, Medicare, Medicaid, an employer or you have a major medical plan that you purchased yourself, you are considered covered and will not pay a tax penalty.

 Those who do not have or do not obtain coverage will pay a federal tax penalty.
-The amount of the penalty for an individual is phasing in as follows:
+In 2017 the penalty for an individual is $695 or 2.5% of income.